When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment: Overrating Behavior in LLM Judges

 \subsection{Results: Pairwise Judgment}

-Table~\ref{tab:pair_acc} shows the results of the pairwise judgment experiment.
-Overall, these results reveal universal trends across all evaluated models.

-\paragraph{Trend 1: Lack of Discrimination.} As shown in Table~\ref{tab:pair_acc}, the ``Tie Rate'' is substantial for all models, ranging from $\approx24\%$ to over 45\%.
+\myparagraph{Trend 1: Lack of Discrimination.} As shown in Table~\ref{tab:pair_acc}, the ``Tie Rate'' is substantial for all models, ranging from approximately 24\% to over 45\%.
 This indicates order-induced inconsistency (preference flips under swapping), not consistent errors where the model repeats the same wrong choice.
 Furthermore, we investigated how judgment varies with the different graded pairs, as, intuitively, the {\emph{Best vs Unacceptable}} pairs should be the easiest to discriminate.
 However, we observed that all four LLMs tested consistently overrate ``Unacceptable'' passages, treating them as qualitatively equivalent to the ``Best'' passages in nearly {\emph{one-third}} of cases.
 Moreover, the tie rate increases systematically as the discrimination task becomes more difficult (e.g., {\emph{Best vs Acceptable}}), reflecting the models’ growing inability to distinguish between relevance grades on such higher difficulty tasks.

-\paragraph{Trend 2: Indecision vs. Hallucination.} The most revealing commonality across all models is the source of error.
-By comparing ``Acc'' and ``Acc (No Ties)'' in Table~\ref{tab:pair_acc}, a consistent behavioral pattern emerges: LLMs are accurate when they express a decisive preference, while overrating primarily arises from their tendency to assign equivocal judgments rather than making clear distinctions.
-Put simply, when ties are excluded, all models exhibit strong reliability. {\qwen} achieves an impressive Acc (No Ties) of 93\% on DL2020, and even the lowest performing model exceeds 85\%.
-These findings suggest that LLMs do not typically hallucinate that a bad document is better than a good one (as demonstrated by the rather low ``Wrong Wins'' rate); rather, they fail to perceive the quality gap between the good and bad passages, defaulting to a Tie.
+\myparagraph{Trend 2: Indecision vs. Hallucination.} The most revealing commonality across all models is the source of error.
+By comparing accuracy and accuracy (no ties) in Table~\ref{tab:pair_acc}, a consistent behavioral pattern emerges: LLMs are accurate when they express a decisive preference, while overrating primarily arises from their tendency to assign equivocal judgments rather than making clear distinctions.
+Put simply, when ties are excluded, all models exhibit strong reliability. {\qwen} achieves an impressive accuracy (no ties) of 93\% on DL2020, and even the lowest performing model exceeds 85\%.
+These findings suggest that LLMs do not typically hallucinate that a bad passage is better than a good one (as demonstrated by the rather low ``Wrong Wins'' rate); rather, they fail to perceive the quality gap between the good and bad passages, defaulting to a Tie.

 The confidence difference between correct and incorrect judgments is negligible in the pairwise scenario.
-On DL2019, {\gemma}'s average confidence drops only marginally from 0.979 on correct judgments (Corr) to 0.964 on incorrect ones (Incorr); {\llama} shows an even smaller gap.
+On DL2019, {\gemma}'s average confidence drops only marginally from 0.979 on correct judgments (Corr.) to 0.964 on incorrect ones (Incorr.); {\llama} shows an even smaller gap.
 In other words, LLM confidence is virtually indistinguishable, regardless of judgment correctness.

 Analyzing the model confidence on the tied pairs showed that on around 75\% of such cases, model confidence exceeded 0.95 on {\emph{both presentation orderings}} even though the preferences were contradictory, indicating a tendency for the LLMs to express overconfidence even when their judgments are logically inconsistent.
 Overall, these results demonstrate that using confidence as a signal for judgment reliability is not useful, and is highly sensitive to positional changes.